faisaldialpad/hellouniverse/README.md

 17. Given an array containing time required to perform tasks.
 If 2 persons starts performing from both end of the array, how many tasks will each person perform?
     * Link: http://codeforces.com/problemset/problem/6/C
     * Solutions: https://github.com/rfaisal/hellouniverse/blob/master/Java/src/arrays/Codeforces6C.java
-18.Given an int array of digits (0-9).
+18. Given an int array of digits (0-9).
 Build an integer with the minimum number of factors, using each of the digits exactly once (count all factors, not just the prime factors).
 If more than one solution, return the smallest.
     * Link: http://community.topcoder.com/stat?c=problem_statement&pm=5886
     * Solutions: https://github.com/rfaisal/hellouniverse/blob/master/Java/src/arrays/FewestFactors.java